 Established in 2007, Italian dining at Piccolino serves regional Italian cuisine, including artisan made pasta, fresh wild caught fish and the finest meats and poultry available on the market daily.

-Vintage decor, candlelit romantic dining complete with red roses will accompany your dinner.
+Vintage decor, candlelit romantic dining complete with white table clothes will accompany your dinner.
 Dining al fresco is very popular.
 We serve some of the finest Italian and Californian wines available.

 "Thank you for a wonderful and memorable evening.
 You made everyone happy.
 The Italian Cuisine was the talk of the evening!
 Your staff was terrific.
 We really appreciate you and the outstanding job."